2019 Vault Rankings

 The company has a Promoted Products Segments which enable advertisers to promote their brands, products, and services; amplify their visibility and reach; and extend the conversation around their advertising campaigns.

 Except for 2017, when the company shut down its TellApart ad business, Twitter's revenue has increased over the past five years.
-It reported its first full year of profitability in 2018.

 Twitter was established in 2006 by a group of co-founders including Jack Dorsey, Noah Glass, Evan Williams, Florian Webb, and Christopher "Biz" Stone.
 The concept began as a project at Odeo, a tech startup founded by ex-Google employees.
 It was originally imagined as an SMS-based communications platform called Twttr.
 Users would text a brief message to one number and it would be broadcasted out to all of your friends.